London Summer Program

 The dates listed above are departure dates from LAX and from the program location back to LAX.

-Fulfills Literature GE; Prerequisite: ENG 101
+Prerequisite: ENG 101 or equivalent

-NASC 156 - Earth Science: A Way of Knowing (4)
+NASC 156 Earth Science: A Way of Knowing (4)

 - The historical and philosophical development of science and the role of famous scientists and world views are introduced.
 Science concepts are introduced through the study of astronomy, geology, meteorology, and oceanography.
 The interconnectedness of the sciences is emphasized, including the calendar and time, the earth in the cosmos, and the stability and instability of the natural phenomena which affect man at the surface of the earth.
 The course emphasizes the earth science part of the subject matter of the California "Science Framework" for secondary education students.
 Three hours of lecture and two hours of laboratory per week.
 Does not count for major credit.
 Tier I laboratory fee will be assessed.

-Assistant Professor of English, Humanities/Teacher Education Division, Seaver College
+Professor of English, Humanities/Teacher Education Division, Seaver College